idocx/idocx/README.md

 - 🚀 Currently I am working on material informatics and NLP.
 I am trying to teach computers to read material papers and design novel materials themselves.
 - 🪐 My favourite programming language is `Python🐍`.
 Most of the my projects are written in `Python`.
+- 🌌 I am looking for a graduate student position.
+Anyone interested can contact me by email (or any way you like).
+My CV can be found [here](https://yuxingfei.com/src/resume.pdf).
+I will be really happy for your attention.

 ---